-- Pediatric Neurology: Residents rotate for one month on the inpatient pediatric neurology consultation service at the University of Maryland Medical Center and for two months in the Johns Hopkins Pediatric Neurology specialty clinics.
+- Pediatric Neurology: Residents rotate for one month on the inpatient pediatric neurology consultation service at the University of Maryland Medical Center and for two months in the Johns Hopkins Pediatric Neurology subspecialty clinics.
 These experiences combine to provide a broad exposure to all types of pediatric neurology patients, including some diagnoses rarely encountered in many practices, under the guidance of experts in the field.

 - Rehabilitation Neurology: UMMC neurology residents rotate through the neuroscience units at the University of Maryland Rehabilitation & Orthopaedics Institute, including units specializing in rehabilitation for patients with traumatic brain injury, spinal cord injury, and stroke.
 They work with the neurorehabilitation team (University of Maryland attending physicians specializing in neurologic rehabilitation, Physical Therapy, Occupational Therapy, Speech Therapy, Social Work) to provide the highest level of multidisciplinary rehabilitation care.

 - Psychiatry: Neurology residents rotate through the University of Maryland Psychiatry consultation service to gain a better understanding of the diagnosis and management of psychiatric diagnoses and comorbidities.